|TURN-OF-THE-CENTURY TOUGHS BIBLIOGRAPHIES|

 See also Homosexuality.

 Allen, Fred C. Hand Book of the New York State Reformatory at Elmira (1916).
 American.
 Published by a model prison that was opened in 1876.
-The author provides detailed information on the prisoners' daily routines, as well as a fictional narrative of the "experiences of a New York city lad, sentenced to the Elmira institution."
+The author provides detailed information on the the daily routines of the prisoners (ages sixteen to thirty), as well as a fictional narrative of the "experiences of a New York city lad, sentenced to the Elmira institution."
 See also the Twenty-Second Year Book of the New York State Reformatory (1897), at the same site.

 Armstrong, Hugh (editor).
 "Report on Gaols and Rules for Prisoners."
 BC Sessional Papers (1888).
 Canadian.
 An 1879 report.
 Reprints the rules for prisoners in the Victoria and New Westminster Prisons.